Chinese banks try to calm fears about developer's debts

 The company has yet to say whether it will make an $83.5 million payment that was due Thursday on a bond abroad.
 It has 30 days before it is declared in default, but economists say the company appears to be focused on repaying creditors within China.

+British bank HSBC Holdings PLC, reported earlier to be an investor in the bond, declined to comment.

-Meanwhile, Evergrande is offering to repay some investors in its debt with apartments and other property.
+Meanwhile, Evergrande is offering to repay some creditors by handing over apartments and other property.

 The offer applies to investors who hold a total of about 40 billion yuan ($6 billion) of debt issued by its Evergrande Wealth unit.
 News reports say they usually are retail customers, employees of Evergrande contractors and the company’s own workforce.